 "Buyer" shall have the meaning as set forth in the opening paragraph.

+“Capacity Price” shall have the meaning set forth in Section 7.

-"Delivery Point" shall mean the connection to Houston Lighting & Power Company's transmission system located in the Facility Switchyard.
+"Delivery Point" shall mean the connection to Houston Lighting & Power Company's transmission system located in the Facility Switchyard and metered and settled by the ERCOT ISO.

 "Energy Price" shall have the meaning set forth in Section 8.